Hannington Parish Council, Hampshire

 The Parish Council has used as a benchmark and example of good practice, the National Association of Local Council’s “Models of Standing Orders for Local Councils” , as updated from time to time.

 To ensure that Standing Orders, Financial Regulations and other documents (that are aimed at ensuring sound governance and risk management) are up to date and relevant, they are required [Standing Order 2.j.iii through to xii) to be reviewed at least once in each Council Year (April to March).
 To ensure that sufficient time is available and earmarked to undertake this key review process, the Parish Council has agreed an Annual Cycle of Business (last reviewed and approved 9th May 2017) that allocates these documents to each of the FOUR meetings held in the year.
 A copy of the latest Annual Cycle of Business can be found below.

 Listed below are the main headings covered in the Standing Orders of the Council.
 These can be seen in detail by accessing the file below.
-These Standing Orders were adopted by the Parish Council at its meeting 20th September 2016, and agreed, unamended, at the Annual Meeting of the Parish Council 9th May 2017.
+The current version of Standing Orders was last amended and adopted by the Parish Council at its meeting 20th September 2016.
+It was then re-adopted and agreed, unamended, by the Parish Council at its meeting 26th September 2017.

 Contents of Standing Orders:

 - Proper Officer

 - Rescission of previous resolutions